PaiSuryaDarshan/E-RASM/README.md

 This code writes my risk assessments.

-## This will be updated everytime, a change is commited.
+## This will be updated every time, a change is committed.